 Days 1 + 2 | Columbia Gorge Waterfalls, and Mount Hood

-From the side of Mount Hood at dawn 10,495' Mount Jefferson to the south often juts out of the valley clouds and is a spectacular sight.
+Shooting from the side of Mount Hood at dawn, 10,495' Mount Jefferson to the south often juts out of the valley clouds, and is a spectacular sight.
 Following breakfast at Timberline Lodge you'll get great shots of skiers and snowboarders even in July!
 There will also be plenty of striking landscapes to be composed on and around the mountain during the remainder of our time here with superb reflections in a nearby lake at both dawn and dusk.

 Near Mount Hood, 2 nights